jack1232/webgpu-simplified/README.md

 // combine model, view, and projection matrices to form mvp matrix: const mvpMat = ws.combineMvpMat(modelMat, viewMat, projectionMat);
 ```
-You can see that our package also include a `getCamera` function based a `npm` library `3d-view-controls`.
+You can see that our package also include a `getCamera` function based on a `npm` library `3d-view-controls`.
 This function let you create an easy to use camera that allows you to interact with graphics objects in
 the scene using mouse, such as pan, rotate, and zoom in/out the objects.

 ## Utility

-This package also include some utility functions.
+This package also includes some utility functions.

 # Contribution, Suggestions

 I accept pull requests ([GitHub repo](https://github.com/jack1232/webgpu-simplified)) for fixing issue or sharing your
 own helper functions on WebGPU with others.
-Any suggestions and new feature requests are also appreciated.
+Any suggestions and new feature requests would be welcomed and much appreciated.

 # License